SandeepVRao/Peedna/README.md

 Peedna
 ======
-This is a basic alarm clock made in Java.
+This is a basic alarm clock made in Java designed in MVC pardigm.

+This application runs the desired file at alarm time set by the user with its default Application,which can also be changed.
+Thus it can act as a scheduler too.

-It can even act as a reminder by providing an option to choose to either display a Message or run/play a file with an application of your choice or both.
-In this way, it can act as a scheduler too(running apps at the scheduled time) :P
+It can even act as a reminder by providing an option to display a Message.